uclaacm/react-native-course/02-intro-html-css/README.md

 1. The `.red-text` is called the *selector*, and it says what the style applies to.
 In this case, it applies to anything that we name `red-text` - which we did with `class`
 2. Then, there are a few things in between our braces, `{` and `}` - these are the styles that will be applied!
-3. Each line of CSS within the braces is of the form `PROPERTY:VALUE;`:
+3. Each line of CSS within the braces is of the form `PROPERTY:VALUE;`; this is what we've seen before.
+As a reminder:
     * the property is the `color`
     * then, we have a `:` - this is mandatory
     * then, we have the value, in this case, `red`